openmultiplayer/web/frontend/docs/scripting/functions/NPC_AimAt.md

 ## Description

-Makes an NPC aim at a specific position.
+Makes an NPC aim at specified coordinates.

 | Name                | Description                                   |
 | ------------------- | --------------------------------------------- |